Zaïko Langa Langa

 Zaïko Langa Langa, also known as Zaïko Langa Langa Nkolo Mboka, is a Congolese rumba band formed in Kinshasa in December 1969.
 Widely regarded as one of the most influential bands in modern Congolese and African popular music, the band was established by D.V.
 Moanda, Henri Mongombe, Marcellin Delo, and André Bita, emerging from the Orchestre Bel Guide National, which is considered its direct precursor.
-Zaïko Langa Langa pioneered a new aesthetic within Congolese rumba by rejecting the archetype of a single dominant bandleader and instead institutionalizing a collective structure of co-founders, before ultimately consolidating under the leadership of Jossart N'Yoka Longo since 1984.
-The band became an emblematic expression of Kinshasa urban youth and across the Congolese diaspora, while simultaneously drawing inspiration from Congolese student bands that flourished in Belgium during the 1960s.
+Zaïko Langa Langa reshaped Congolese rumba by abandoning the single-bandleader model in favor of a collective of co-founders, before ultimately transitioning to centralized leadership under Jossart N'Yoka Longo since 1981.
+The band became an emblem of Kinshasa's urban youth and the Congolese diaspora, inspired by 1960s Congolese student bands in Belgium.

 Listed as part of the Democratic Republic of the Congo's cultural heritage, Zaïko Langa Langa has contributed to the evolution and innovation of Congolese rumba during the 1970s, popularizing distinctive elements including variances in percussive pacing, snare drum utilization (cavacha rhythm), the sebene guitar technique, and a performance assemblage comprising atalaku, a harmonized choir, and a soloist.
 The band has been a breeding ground for prominent artists like Papa Wemba, Félix Manuaku Waku, Bozi Boziana, Dindo Yogo, and Evoloko Jocker, who went on to establish successful careers.
 Zaïko Langa Langa has spun off several groups consisting of groups or factions of former members, including Isifi Lokole, Viva La Musica, Langa Langa Stars, Zaïko Langa Langa Familia Dei, Anti Choc, Choc Stars, Quartier Latin International, and many others.
-By 1973, Zaïko Langa Langa was heralded as the trailblazer of the third generation of Congolese rumba due to its divergence from the brass-heavy orchestral sound of its predecessors in favor of a leaner, guitar-driven style.
-Its infusion of contemporary elements revitalized the genre and positioned the band as the "mother of all internationally known Congolese orchestras since 1970", while its energetic stage presence and independence from established musical mentors placed it at the forefront of la nouvelle vague (the new wave) of musique zaïroise.
+By 1973, Zaïko Langa Langa was heralded as the trailblazer of the third generation of Congolese rumba due to their divergence from the brass-heavy orchestral sound of their predecessors in favor of a leaner, guitar-driven style.
+Their infusion of contemporary elements revitalized the genre and positioned them as the "mother of all internationally known Congolese orchestras since 1970", while their energetic stage presence and independence from established musical mentors placed them at the forefront of la nouvelle vague (the new wave) of musique zaïroise.

 Throughout their five-decade career, Zaïko Langa Langa has recorded officially 30 albums and three maxi-singles.
 (Note: Other records recorded by band members, often with additional session musicians—a practice known in the Congo as "nzonzing" (moonlighting)—have been credited to Zaïko Langa Langa but are not considered part of the band's official discography.)
 Landmark recordings include Zekete Zekete 2e Épisode (1983), the first album to feature an atalaku, and Nippon Banzai (1986), its most commercially successful release.
 In the 1990s, the band maintained its relevance with albums such as Ici Ça Va… Fungola Motema (1990), Jamais Sans Nous (1991), and Avis de Recherche (1995).

 Due to several schisms within the group, the Clan Langa Langa was formed, consolidating all dissenting factions from the original Zaïko fold, including Viva La Musica, Isifi Lokole, Choc Stars, Langa Langa Stars, Quartier Latin.